Ishaan-RS/Nifty-50-Data-Analysis/README.md

 # Nifty-50 Data Analysis (2000-2021)

 This project involves the analysis of stock market data for five companies listed in the Nifty-50 index between 2000 and 2021.
+Read the report for the analysis.
 The companies analyzed are:

 - **Cipla**
 - **HCL**